[Client]

 In the real world, converting a lead into a sale is rarely a straight line.
 The as-is design, however, forced a rigidly linear process, requiring users to mark milestones sequencially.
 This mismatch with the natural made the feature feel out of touch, ultimately leading to low adoption.

-My new design introduces a more flexible way to track progress with leads.
+The new design introduces a more flexible way to track progress with leads.
 Without needing to alter the backend data structure, I reimagined the milestones as a checklist, rather than a rigid progress bar.
 I also decoupled the close status from the client engagement status.
 This means users are free to skip steps and update information in any order they see fit, mirroring the non-linear nature of their actual workflow.

 Impact & Reflects